atok624/Budget-App/README.md

   - [📝 License ](#-license-)

 ## 📖 Budget-App<a name="about-project"></a>
 Budget App: Web app for personal finance management.
-Set budgets, track spending in categories like groceries, transportation, and entertainment.
+Set budgets, and track spending in categories like groceries, transportation, and entertainment.
 Make informed financial decisions for a balanced budget.

 ## 🛠 Built With <a name="built-with"></a>